Dumaw Creek Site: Artifacts

 Artifacts and features found at the site include burials, faunal remains, stone tools, bone tools, red ocher/mineral paint (used for ceremonial coloring), copper artifacts, shell artifacts, tobacco pipes, animal skins, and vegetal and textile remains.

 At least nineteen, and perhaps as many as 55 skeletons were removed from burial sites in the Dumaw Creek site.
 The bodies were wrapped in furs and buried with stone implements and copper beads.

 The stone implements found include arrowheads, knives, and scraping tools of chipped flint and axes of a hard, granular stone.
-Quimby reports that 99% of the stone tools were small triangular points or arrowheads, aka Madison points, indicative of a Late Woodland period placement.
+Quimby reports that 99% of the stone tools were small triangular points or arrowheads, Madison points, indicative of a Late Woodland period placement.
 There were also a considerable number of copper artifacts found at the site.
 Many were large bead-like tubes of copper known as hair pipes, which were worn as hair ornaments.
 There were also other, generally smaller copper beads, conical decorations, and copper plaques, as well as shell beads and pendants.
 Carved stone pipe bowls were also found, as well as animal skins and pottery.

 The pottery is described by Quimby as grit-tempered vessels with round-bottomed, globular forms with broad orifices and slightly flaring rims.
 The rim edges are often scalloped or crimped.
 The vessel pictured below with a scalloped rim has been compared to the Moccasin Bluff Scalloped type from the Moccasin Bluff site on the St. Joseph River in southwestern Michigan.
 This pottery type is diagnostic of a Late Woodland period temporal placement, just before European contact.
 There was also a shell pendant with a "weeping eye" design as shown below.
 This motif has been seen in other Late Prehistoric sites in the Great Lakes area.